Medical Care Plan

 - Physical Therapists

-If clinically appropriate and approved treatment is required from a specialist not listed above, an employee may treat with a provider of their choice.
+If clinically appropriate and approved treatment is required from a specialist not listed above, an employee may treat with a provider of their choice in Connecticut.

 Participation in the MCP also requires that the employer establishes and maintains a Safety & Health Committee and implements a Return-To-Work Program.
 A Return-To-Work Program is designed to facilitate an injured employee's return to the workplace as soon as medically feasible.
 Providing modified work until the employee is able to return to full duty reduces workers' compensation costs.

 Employer Responsibility Once a Medical Care Plan is Established

 As the employer, you have the responsibility to inform your employees that--if they are injured--they must seek treatment from the network or risk losing entitlement to workers compensation benefits.

 The first step is to select a First Treatment Center for employees to receive prompt and effective medical treatment.
 A good working relationship between the employer and the First Treatment Center goes a long way in facilitating the return-to-work process.
 Do not hesitate to communicate regularly with your First Treatment Center.
 You should expect a call and a mailing of the employee's work capacity status every time the employee is seen.

 All members must educate their employees on the rights and obligation under the MCP, by distributing the Employee Instructions to all current employees and new hires as well as posting it on the official company bulletin board.
 Customized copies of the Employee Instructions can be found on the website's home page under the Report Center.
 A copy of the Employee Instructions MUST be posted in the workplace.
 You are encouraged to have your employees sign that they have received and understand the instructions.

 Click here to see a sample Employee Rights & Responsibilities Form